Yoast/wordpress-seo/readme.txt

 * Allows to set OpenGraph image `width`, `height `and `type` HTML metadata to `null` in order to don't show them.
 Props to [GiovanniMounir](https://github.com/GiovanniMounir).
 * Improves the _transition words_ assessment for Portuguese and English by updating the relevant lists of transitions words.
 Props to [BrunoAseff](https://github.com/BrunoAseff).
 * Shows an error message in the Yoast _General_ page in case of JavaScript errors.
+* Updates the design and translations of the country selector in the related keyphrase suggestion modal.

 #### Bugfixes